OctaForge/OctaCore/README.md

 # OctaCore

+**Last Tesseract SVN import:** 2425

-This is the upcoming engine part of the newly revived OctaForge project.
-For now there is nothing much to see here, besides a plain Tesseract codebase import.
-This is going to change in near future; stay tuned.
+This is the work in progress engine part of the newly revived OctaForge project.

+Nothing much to see here yet, besides a stripped down, partially refactored Tesseract codebase.